Odisha reports 1,709 new COVID-19 cases, 11 more fatalities | Health

 Odisha reports 1,709 new COVID-19 cases, 11 more fatalities

-At least 1,709 people tested positive for COVID-19 in Odisha on Sunday, while 11 fresh fatalities pushed the death toll in the state to 1,331, a health department official said.
-Of the 1,709 cases, 985 were reported from various quarantine centres, and the remaining detected during contact tracing, he said.
+At least 1,709 more people tested positive for COVID-19 in Odisha on Sunday, taking the tally in the coastal state to 2,91,825, while 11 fresh fatalities pushed the death toll to 1,331, a health department official said.
+Of the 1,709 new cases, 985 were reported from various quarantine centres, and the remaining detected during contact tracing, he said.

-Of the 1,331 fatalities reported so far, both Ganjam and Khurda districts accounted for 230 deaths each followed by Cuttack at 111.
-Odisha currently has 14,692 active cases, while 2,75,749 people have recovered so far.
+Khurda district, of which Bhubaneswar is a part, reported the maximum number of new cases at 221, followed by Mayurbhanj at 121 and Cuttack at 115.
+The positivity rate in the state stands at 6.34 per cent.

+The number of people cured of the disease has increased to 2,77,564 in the state as 1,815 patients recovered from the disease during the day, the official said.
+The recovery rate among coronavirus patients in the state is at 95.11 per cent.

+Meanwhile, the body of an elderly woman who was undergoing treatment at a COVID-19 hospital in Dhenkanal was found hanging from a ceiling fan in a room of the health facility, another official said.
+The woman from Biradia village suspectedly ended her life, COVID hospital officer in-charge Dr S N Mohapatra said, adding that she had tested positive for the disease on October 29.

+Odisha currently has 12,877 active cases, which accounted for 4.41 per cent of the state's caseload.
 Fifty-three COVID-19 patients have died due to other ailments.
-The positivity rate in the state stands at 6.34 per cent.

-Over 46 lakh sample tests have been conducted in the coastal state so far, including 46,045 on Saturday, the official added.
-PTI AAM RMS RMS.
+Over 46 lakh sample tests have been conducted in the state so far, including 46,045 on Saturday, the health department official added..

 - READ MORE ON: